kunjjai/project-/README.md

 # project-
-there is two type of peanuts here skinout and good
+this is eda analysis of data